Healthy Homes Assessment Korokoro

 Korokoro Moisture Ingress & Drainage

-Rental properties need to have effective drainage for the removal of rainwater, storm water and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water has a proper place to go, and that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.
+Rental properties should have efficient drainage for the removal of storm water, surface water and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that the water has a place to go, and it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.

-Alongside an irrigation system to stop water ingress, if the apartment has an enclosed gap between the floor and ground, a ground water barrier must be constructed if it’s reasonably practicable to install it.
+In addition to the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between floorboards and ground, a ground moisture barrier must be constructed if it is reasonably practicable to install it.

-An underground moisture barrier usually a polythene sheet laid over the ground to prevent any moisture present in the ground from rising into the property.
-It also helps prevent water damage to the floor insulation.
+The ground-moisture barrier generally an insulating sheet of polythene laid over the ground to prevent any moisture present in the ground from getting into the building.
+It also assists in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection